nickgarvey/AIND-Sudoku/README.md

 To submit your code to the project assistant, run `udacity submit` from within the top-level directory of this project.
 You will be prompted for a username and password.
 If you login using google or facebook, visit [this link](https://project-assistant.udacity.com/auth_tokens/jwt_login) for alternate login instructions.

-This process will create a zipfile in your top-level directory named sudoku-<id>.zip.
+This process will create a zipfile in your top-level directory named `sudoku-<id>.zip`.
 This is the file that you should submit to the Udacity reviews system.